Use Amazon Web Services Regions - Amazon SDK for Java 2.x

 Use Amazon Web Services Regions

-Amazon Web Services Regions enable service clients to access Amazon Web Services that physically resides in a specific geographic area.
+Amazon Web Services Regions enable service clients to access Amazon Web Services services that physically resides in a specific geographic area.

 Explicitly configure an Amazon Web Services Region